Changing perspectives for efficient, intelligence-led border control

 All types of biometrics are used in airports around the world and the preferred application must balance user acceptance with cultural preferences.

 Fingerprint biometrics have long been favored and widely used by the air transportation industry.
 They are, for instance, a mandatory feature on biometric passports used by European Union countries.
 Fingerprints vary from person to person and remain identical over time, making them suitable for border and access control—provided they are not damaged by injuries, burns, or intensive manual work.
-Fingerprint devices may be with contact or contactless; the latter is preferred in today’s post-Covid environment.
+Fingerprint devices may be with contact or contactless; the latter is preferred in order to mitigate hygiene concerns.
 With contactless devices, travelers simply wave their hand over the sensor.
 The best systems can read four fingers simultaneously with accuracy and speed and create a 3D model in a fraction of a second.
-Although fingerprints remain the favored biometric solution for border control authorities, they are increasingly being replaced with facial recognition by airports and airline companies for verifying identity at other stages of the passenger journey.
+Although fingerprints remain a key biometric solution for border control authorities, they are increasingly being replaced with facial recognition by airports and airline companies for verifying identity at other stages of the passenger journey.

 The iris is the most accurate biometric identifier with a strong resistance to false matches and more resistance to the effects of time than facial biometrics and fingerprints.
 An iris scan can be used as an alternative or a complementary solution to facial recognition.
 For the moment, the use of iris recognition is still not widespread, except in tech-savvy countries like Singapore and the UAE.
 The main reason for this is the initial cost of the technology, but its use could grow, especially since iris capture improves the user experience as it can be performed both at a distance and on the move.